icdocsoc/docsoc-guide-linux/2-intro-to-command-line.md

 The last 3 characters describe permissions for **everyone else**.

+For more information on how to change a file's permissions, see the `chmod` command.

 ## Relative and absolute directory paths

 In the terminal, a directory path can be specified in two different ways: